bartosz-skejcik/wtf.nvim/README.md

 https://github.com/piersolenski/wtf.nvim/assets/1285419/6697d9a5-c81c-4e54-b375-bbe900724077

+### Learning Mode

+#### Explain Code

+Use the "Explain Code" feature to get detailed explanations of what a selected piece of code does and why it works.
+This feature helps developers learn and improve their skills over time.

 ## 🔩 Installation

 In order to use the AI functionality, set the environment variable for your chosen provider's API key: